Chaoyi-Lu/Bayesian_Strategies_for_RSPP/Application.md

 ### 1.2 The SS1 Implementation of the ABC-MCMC Algorithm

-As we discussed in Section $4$ of the paper, the ABC-MCMC algorithm we make the comparisons with requires a pilot run to approximate the linear coefficients of the linear regression and to decide the acceptance thresholds.
+As we discussed in Section $4$ of the paper, the ABC-MCMC algorithm we make the comparisons to requires a pilot run to approximate the linear coefficients of the linear regression and to decide the acceptance thresholds.
 We start from setting the $K$-function for the observation $\boldsymbol{y}$ with respect to $\hat{R}$, and setting the number of iterations in the pilot run.

 ``` r